All Episodes

 This is the only country in the world.

-The great the the great the great uh great aspect of government health care in most socialist systems is is great clarifying moronic simplicity.
+The great aspect of government healthcare in most socialist systems is its great clarifying moronic simplicity.

 Everyone's the same.

-You just go along, you go to the hospital, you say, I'm citizen number five seven three four, and they make you lie on the table and they take your hernia out.
+You just go along, you go to the hospital, you say, I'm citizen number 5734, and they make you lie on the table and they take your handy out.

 It's the same for everyone.

-Uh we are now permanently embedded with uh uh the the relationship between the tax collection agency and health care.
+We are now permanently embedded with the relationship between the tax collection agency and healthcare.

-So in other words, you you think you've made appropriate conditions for your health care, and uh it's up to an IRS agent, the same IRS agents who want to know the books you read, and whether your friends are running for office, and the same IRS agents who give tax breaks uh to Obama family members who are in bed with genocidal murderers,
+So in other words, you think you've made appropriate conditions for your healthcare, and it's up to an IRS agent, the same IRS agents who want to know the books you read and whether your friends are running for office, and the same IRS agents who give tax breaks to Obama family members who are in bed with genocidal murderers.

-these are the people who are gonna decide whether they're going to approve you know, the the whole health care, the whole third party sis system is nuts as it is, all this thing where uh you you your doctor prescribes an MRI for your sick kid, and you take your sick kid along for the MRI, uh but but the but the insurer five states away, some twerp bureaucrat has to decide whether he's gonna sign off on that MRI.
+All this thing where your doctor prescribes an MRI for your sick kid, and you take your sick kid along for the MRI, but the insurer five states away, some twerp bureaucrat, has to decide whether he's going to sign off on that MRI.

-But when, when you then have a system uh where the uh the there's a fourth party loaded onto the third party, and it's actually gonna be the tax collectors of the regime that enforce uh health care compliance, then you are in for the biggest disaster ever seen by man.
+But when you then have a system where there's a fourth party loaded onto the third party, and it's actually going to be the tax collectors of the regime that enforce healthcare compliance, then you are in for the biggest disaster ever seen by man.

-And uh this is way bigger than than uh to to go back to what our previous caller was talking about.
+And this is way bigger than, to go back to what our previous caller was talking about, machine politics in Chicago.

-You may not like the dailies, but you do a deal with them and uh they know how to make that deal stick.
+You may not like the dailies, but you do a deal with them, and they know how to make that deal stick.

 You go and you talk to the dailies, and they say you need to do this, this, this, and this, and keep a suite, and then it'll happen.